Modibbo Adama Federal University of Technology, Yola

 Modibbo Adama University, Yola is a public research university in Girei, a town in Adamawa State, Northeastern Nigeria.
 It is one of the four federal technology universities established with the sole purpose of advancing science-based research.
 The university is accredited by the National Universities Commission.
 The university offers associate's, bachelor's, master's, and PhD degrees.
 The Vice Chancellor is Ibrahim Umar.

 In 1984, the University was merged with the University of Maiduguri, and it became the Modibbo Adama Campus (MACUM).
 Federal University of Technology, Yola.

-Once again, the university was de-merged and given complete autonomy in 1988.
+In 1988, this merging was reversed and the university regained its autonomy.
 The university's name was changed to Modibbo Adama University of Technology,(MAUTECH) Yola in 2011 with the approval of the then President and Commander in Chief, Dr. Goodluck Ebele Jonathan, GCFR, and it became effective on October 1 of that year.
-It is supposedly named after Modibbo Adama Ibn Hassan(1809-1847), a great scholar, an erudite educationist, an outstanding leader and the founder of the Fombina Kingdom (The Present Adamawa Emirate).
+It is named after Modibbo Adama Ibn Hassan(1809-1847), a great scholar, an erudite educationist, an outstanding leader and the founder of the Fombina Kingdom (The Present Adamawa Emirate).
 As the first ruler and founder of the Emirate, Modibbo Adama Ibn Hassan was one of the disciples and flag bearers of Sheikh Usman Ibn Fodio of the Sokoto Caliphate.
 The new name took effect from 1 October 2011.
 Subsequently, President Muhammadu Buhari assented to the Modibbo Adama University Yola establishment bill on 6 January 2021.

 The university offers undergraduate and graduate degrees in seven schools, including the Faculty of Agriculture (FOA), the Faculty of Environmental Science (FES), the Faculty of Social and Management Sciences(FSMS), the Faculty of Physical Sciences (FPS), the Faculty of Life Sciences (FLS) the Faculty of Engineering (FOE), the Faculty of Education (FED), the College of Medical Sciences, the School of General Studies (SGS) and the School of Postgraduate Studies (SPGS).

 The university offers degree programs through its centers for distance learning in addition to traditional full-time programs.
 Additionally, it offers Diploma and Certificate programs in over twenty programs through its Consultancy Services Unit.
 The university has focused mostly on teaching and research in the fields of science and technology.
 These have drawn a number of partnerships and collaborations with foreign universities and corporate entities, Government and non-governmental organizations to the university.